bcantoni/vagrant-cassandra/README.md

 ## Cassandra vs DataStax

-In this project I may use Cassandra and DataStax interchangeably.
+In this project I tend to use the terms "Cassandra" and "DataStax" interchangeably.
 Here's the distinction:

 * [Cassandra](http://cassandra.apache.org/) is the Apache open source database project.
 Their releases include binary .tar and packages for Debian
 * [DataStax](http://datastax.com/) provides the Cassandra database combined with other tools in two flavors: